ArnaoutLab/diversity/README.md

 metacommunity = Metacommunity(counts)
 ```

-## Similarity-sensitive metacommunity from a dataframe or array
+## Frequency- and similarity-sensitive metacommunity from a dataframe or array

-For similarity-sensitive diversity, we must also supply a species similarity matrix to `Metacommunity` in addition to the counts table.
+For both frequency- and similarity-sensitive diversity, we must also supply a species similarity matrix to `Metacommunity` in addition to the counts table.
 The rows and columns of the similarity matrix must be in the same order as the rows of the counts table for valid results.

 ```python
 similarity_matrix = pd.DataFrame(